kuglimon/dotfiles/README.md

 ### License

 Wallpapers are not made by me.
-I have already forgotten where I got them from.
+I have already forgotten where I got them.